terrytwk/61040-assignment-4a/context/design/concepts/TestConcept/implementation.md/steps/response.31010354.md

   }): Promise<{ feedbackId: Feedback } | { error: string }> {
     try {
       // The concept's 'requires true' indicates that external logic (syncs) will
       // enforce business rules like order completion.
-This action focuses purely on creation.
+This action focuses purely on creating
+      // the feedback record if called.

-      const feedbackId = freshID();
+      // Generate a fresh ID for the new feedback record const feedbackId = freshID();
-      const createdAt = new Date(); // Record current time
+      // Record the current time for creation const createdAt = new Date();

       const newFeedback: FeedbackRecord = {
         _id: feedbackId,